ieeevardhaman/icmlsc-website/pages/call-for-papers.md

 </div>
 </div>

-#### Publication and Indexing:

-It is planned to publish the proceedings with Springer series (final approval pending)

-**Indexing:** The 3rd edition of this international conference, ICMLSC invites the original research papers on the following topics listed below, but not limited to:

 Extended versions of accepted and presented papers will be published in the **“International Journal of Computing and Digital Systems”**, a Scopus indexed journal.